 Why is it Important to Have a Structured Screening and Shortlisting Process?

-It sounds like common sense to have a structured approach to shortlisting, right?
+Having a structured approach to shortlisting sounds like common sense, right?
 Well, you’d be surprised how many companies don’t have a consistent way to create a shortlist, assess qualified candidates against a set of criteria (not opinions), and move forward the right candidates to the interview stage.

 If that’s you, here are some of the key benefits you’re missing out on: